Credit cards can be useful and rewarding when used properly, but be sure you're not making these common errors.

 Mistakes to avoid when doing a balance transfer

-When doing a balance transfer, it’s important you don’t make these common mistakes.
-Cardholders saddled with high interest payment on their credit cards look to balance transfer deals to alleviate their credit card debt condition.
-While there are plenty of offers out in the market, it also implies a higher chance of not picking the right offer out from the bunch.
-Here is a list of the most common balance transfer mistakes you can make, so that you know what to avoid.
+Cardholders saddled with high interest debt on their existing credit cards look to balance transfer deals to alleviate the burden of interest payments.
+While there are plenty of offers on the market to choose from, it inherently means there is a higher chance of not choosing the best offer for you.
+Here is a list of the most common balance transfer mistakes so that you know what to avoid.

 - Not making the transfer in time

-There is usually a small time window to initiate the transfer, usually about a month from the activation of your new card.
-If you fail to specify the balance to be transferred within that time frame you will lose the opportunity.
-Therefore it is good idea to mention the balance and previous card details right in the application form of your new card.
+Most balance transfer cards offering an introductory balance transfer rate require that you complete the balance transfer at the time of application to take advantage.
+Otherwise, there may be a small window to initiate the transfer, usually about a month from the activation of your new card.
+If you fail to specify the balance to be transferred within that time frame you will lose the opportunity to do so.

 If you take advantage of a 0% balance transfer interest rate for an introductory period, making only the minimum repayment of 3-5% will likely not get you out of debt in time.
 The best practice for paying off your entire balance transfer is to pay it off in equal amounts each month over the course of the balance transfer period.